Feguri/Comment-analyzer-for-Reddit/README.md

 Video Help -> https://youtu.be/vX-ZG5A0P_E
 # Step 1
-Istall The chrom driver at https://chromedriver.chromium.org/downloads.
+Istall the chrome driver at https://chromedriver.chromium.org/downloads.
 You should use the latest version for chrome. save the path to chromedriver.exe and input it into the 'path' variable
 # Step 2
 set variables for wait_time (seconds), alist and url for the Analyze Class.